-The texts will each come from one of the following four periods/literary and cultural traditions: English Medieval and Renaissance Literature; English Literature of the Enlightenment and Romantic Literature; Victorian, Modernist and Postmodernist English Literature; American Literature from the Nineteenth Century to the Present.
+The texts will each come from one of the following four periods/literary and cultural traditions:

+- 1. English Medieval and Renaissance Literature; - 2.
+English Literature of the Enlightenment and Romantic Periods; - 3.
+Victorian, Modernist and Postmodernist English Literature; - 4.
+American Literature from the Nineteenth Century to the Present.

 The texts could belong to any of the following genres: prose, epic, poetry, drama.
+Word limit of the texts:

-Word limit: Prose - up to 350 words Poetry - up to 30 lines

-Drama - up to 350 words
+Prose - up to 350 words; Poetry - up to 30 lines; Drama - up to 350 words